RamiroHR/TradingBotApp_mlops/README.md

 * Moving Average Convergence Divergence (MACD)

 ## Target engineering
-The target is a binary value (0 or 1) calculated based on the relative change between the exponential moving average on a given day (D) and the price after a certain number of days (x).
+The target is a binary value (0 or 1) calculated from the exponential moving average (EMA).
+It involves determining the relative change between the EMA value on a specific day (D) and the EMA value after a certain number of days (D+x).
+A threshold is then applied to define the ratio of 1.
 The exponential moving average is used to smooth daily prices and reduce noise in the price serie.

 ## The parameters